 Form RD 400-4, “Assurance Agreement.”

-However, additional certifications were added to ensure that the applicant is a legal entity (organizational documents are no longer required) and that equipment is available and proper laws are being followed in construction of a REAP project.
-The following forms and certifications are required under the final rule unless otherwise noted.
+With regard to certifications under the final rule, additional certifications are added to ensure that the applicant is a legal entity, because organizational documents are no longer required.
+Also certifications that equipment is available and proper laws are being followed in construction of a REAP project were added that were addressed in the technical reports under the baseline program.

-Form SF-424, “Application for Federal Assistance.”

-Form SF-424C, “Budget Information-Construction Programs.”

-Form SF-424D, “Assurances-Construction Programs.”

-Form RD 1940-20 with documentation attached for the appropriate level of environmental assessment.

-Form RD 4280-3A, Application for Renewable Energy Systems and Energy Efficiency Improvement Projects, Total Project Cost of $80,000 or Less; Form RD 4280-3B, Application for Renewable Energy Systems and Energy Efficiency Improvement Projects, Total Project Cost of Less Than $200,000, but More Than $80,000; or Form RD 4280-3C, Application for Renewable Energy Systems and Energy Efficiency Improvement Projects, Total Project Cost of $200,000 and Greater.
-Within each application listed above the applicant must:
+With each application the applicant must:

 Identify whether or not the applicant has a known relationship or association with an Agency employee.
 If there is a known relationship, the applicant must identify each Agency employee with whom the applicant has a known relationship.

-Certify the applicant is a legal entity in good standing (as applicable), and operating in accordance with the laws of the StateStateStateStateState(s) or Tribe where the applicant has a place of business.
+Certify the applicant is a legal entity in good standing (as applicable), and operating in accordance with the laws of the state(s) or Tribe where the applicant has a place of business.

 Certify that the equipment required for the project is available, can be procured and delivered within the proposed project development schedule, and must be installed in conformance with manufacturer’s specifications and design requirements.
 This would not be applicable when equipment is not part of the project.